SevenShepherd/SevenShepherd.github.io/_posts/2022-09-10-the-best-bible.markdown

 <span style="font-style:Italic;font-size:34px;">X. Which Textual Criticism Methodology?</span>

-Because the last four sections removed the Textus Receptus, I think this is a good time to have that talk.
+Because the last five sections removed the Textus Receptus, I think this is a good time to have that talk.

 > There are approximately 300,000 textual variants among New Testament manuscripts. **The Majority Text differs from the Textus Receptus in almost 2,000 places.** So the agreement is better than 99 percent.
 But the Majority Text differs from the modern critical text in only about 6,500 places.
 In other words the two texts agree almost 98 percent of the time. &mdash; [Dr. Daniel B. Wallace, Senior Research Professor, Ph.D.](https://bible.org/article/majority-text-and-original-text-are-they-identical#_ftn27)